clauslor/PathRecreator/README.md

 ## TODOs
 There is much left to do!

-The algorithm checks if the Connection Cable is contained by comparing hashcodes not line numbers from imported csv files Therefore, `[1:A <--> B:1,1:B <--> A:1]` is not a path!
+The algorithm checks if the `Connection Cable` is contained in the `Path` by comparing hashcodes not line numbers from imported csv files
+Therefore, `[1:A <--> B:1,1:B <--> A:1]` is not a path!